kubernetes/enhancements/keps/sig-network/3766-referencegrant/README.md

 Move the existing ReferenceGrant resource into a new `grants.authorization.k8s.io` API group, defined within the Kubernetes code base as part of the 1.27 release.

-We may take this opportunity to clarify underspecified parts of the API, but will not add, change, or remove any fields as part of this transition.
+We will take this opportunity to clarify underspecified parts of the API, but will not add, change, or remove any fields as part of this transition.
 This resource will start with v1beta1 as the API version, matching the API version it already has within Gateway API.

 ### Risks and Mitigations